-Homestead Exemption for Persons with Disabilities - This exemption is an annual \$2,000 reduction in equalized assessed value of the primary residence that is owned and occupied by a person with a disability who is liable for the payment of property taxes.
+Homestead Exemption for Persons with Disabilities - This exemption is an annual \$2,000 reduction in equalized assessed value of the primary residence that is owned and occupied by a disabled person who is liable for the payment of property taxes.
 The applicant must provide proof of disability.
-For a single tax year, the property cannot receive this exemption and the Veterans with Disabilities Exemption for Specially Adapted Housing or Standard Homestead Exemption for Veterans with Disabilities (SHEVD).
+For a single tax year, the property cannot receive this exemption and the Disabled Veterans' Homestead Exemption or Disabled Veterans' Standard Homestead Exemption.

-Standard Homestead Exemption for Veterans with Disabilities (SHEVD) - Beginning in tax year 2007 and after, this exemption is an annual reduction in equalized assessed value on the primary residence occupied by a qualified veteran with a disability.
-This veteran with a disability must own or lease a single family residence and be liable for payment of property taxes.
-The propertys total EAV must be less than \$250,000 after subtracting any portion used for commercial purposes.
+Disabled Veterans' Standard Homestead Exemption - Beginning in tax year 2007 and after, this exemption is an annual reduction in equalized assessed value on the primary residence occupied by a qualified disabled veteran.
+This disabled veteran must own or lease a single family residence and be liable for payment of property taxes.
 The amount of the exemption depends on the percentage of the service-connected disability as certified by the United States Department of Veterans' Affairs.
-A qualified veteran with a service-connected disability of at least 30% but less than 50% will receive a \$2,500 reduction in EAV; if the veteran has a service-connected disability of 50% but less than 70%, the annual exemption is \$5,000; and if the veteran has a service-connected disability of 70% or more, the residential property is exempt from taxation.
+A disabled veteran with a disability of at least 50%, but less than 70%, will receive a \$2,500 reduction in equalized assessed value.
+A disabled veteran with a disability of at least 70% will receive a \$5,000 reduction in equalized assessed value.